kuninethan95/dsc-phase-2-project/RM2.md

 ### Baseline IQR Model Conclusion
--  R^2 0.71 is a bit lower at
+-  R^2 0.71
-- We have homoskedacicity
+- Homoskedacicity assumption is met
 - QQ model shows very few values tailing off, only past 2.5 quantiles
-- Assumptions are better met than when we used Z-Score outlier removal
+- Assumptions are better met than when using Z-Score outlier removal

 ## Check for Multicollinearity